rust-lang/rust/doc/rust.md

 * The sequence of memory operations required to access the value.
 * The [kind](#type-kinds) of the type.

-For example, the type `{x: u8, y: u8`} defines the set of immutable values that are composite records, each containing two unsigned 8-bit integers accessed through the components `x` and `y`, and laid out in memory with the `x` component preceding the `y` component.
+For example, the type `(u8, u8)` defines the set of immutable values that are composite pairs, each containing two unsigned 8-bit integers accessed by pattern-matching and laid out in memory with the `x` component preceding the `y` component.

 ### Structures